 SC: How else do you view worship other than through music?

-HK: What I realized in my song Undivided is that I want Him to be the anthem of my soul–not just my voice.
+HK: What I realized in my song Undivided is that I want Him to be the anthem of my soul—not just my voice.
 I want my whole life to worship Him.
 As a student that’s by giving my gifts to Him.
 At home that looks like loving my parents by obeying them.
 Every act in our lives should be worship to Him.
-Music is a great way to worship and definitely is connection with God, but it is so much greater than that.

 SC: How do you stay undivided?

 HK: You have to know Jesus for Him to be the anchor of your soul.
 I don’t want to stand on stage lifting my hands as an image but worship Him in everything I am.
-Then people will be able to see that and offer everything they have.

 When I read something moving or powerful in the Bible, I will stop and say: “Lord you are so awesome.
 You are my Father.
 You are my Friend.”
 Praising Him like that is just as much worship as writing a number one song.
 Sometimes it doesn’t come naturally.
 The list of names and numbers in the Bible may not be doin’ it for me, but worship becomes more natural as I spend more time with Him.